eswlo/GCPal/README.md

 ```

 ## Usage
-* Save the csv file in the same folder of GCPal.
+* Save the CSV file in the same folder of GCPal.
 * Simply execute `python main.py`.